 As well as the big band and the quartet, I joined the chamber choir as an alto where we sang various medieval and early renaissance works; started a barbershop quartet and choir as well, singing tenor in songs like Hercules' 'I Can Go The Distance' and Lion King's 'Can You Feel The Love Tonight'; and, with a few others, created the band North, East, South, West, in which we performed covers of songs like Daft Punk's 'Get Lucky' and Stevie Wonder's 'Superstition'.
 This was just the singing.
 I was also in the wind ensemble on clarinet, the saxophone ensemble on tenor sax, and in a saxophone quartet on soprano sax.
 9 ensembles...
 And there were a few more that appeared briefly but quickly dismantled due to everyone having no free time.
 That was the thing, as well as all these ensembles, we still had to go to lectures, seminars, instrumental lessons, and fit in solo practice too.

-Final year had been quite intense but I had managed to find a perfect groove, finishing with a 2:1 and a 1st in solo performance.
-I was really pleased and all that was left to do was the end of year 'Showcase' concert.
-By this point I was on the 1st part in every ensemble.
-With each band practising separately, I hadn't really noticed what was forming but when it came to the night of the concert, I realised with, well embarrassment to be honest, that the concert itself would be, as quite a few people said afterwards, 'The Ed Brown Show'.
+Final year had been quite intense but I had managed to find a perfect groove, finishing with a 2:1 and a 1st in solo music performance.
+I was really pleased and all that was left to do was the end-of-year 'Showcase' concert.
+By this point, I was on the 1st part in every music ensemble.
+With each band practicing separately, I hadn't noticed what was forming but when it came to the night of the concert, I realised with, well embarrassment to be honest, that the concert itself would be, as quite a few people said afterward, 'The Ed Brown Show'.

-In the space of 2.5 hours, in a concert that had 3 ensembles perform, the audience witnessed me perform 3 solos on saxophone with the big band, one of which was a whole 6-minute song, Mingus' 'Goodbye Pork Pie Hat'; sing 4 songs with the big band: 'Somethin' Stupid', 'Beyond The Sea', and 'Mack The Knife' from Robbie Williams' 'Swing When You're Winning' album, and Jamiroquai's version of 'I'm In The Mood For Love'; perform 2 solos with the saxophone ensemble; and sing 'You've Got A Friend In Me' from Toy Story with the wind band (with my 15-year-old Woody and Buzz dolls as props).
+In the space of two-and-a-half hours, in a concert that had three ensembles perform, the audience witnessed me perform three solos on saxophone with the big band, one of which was a whole six-minute song, Mingus' 'Goodbye Pork Pie Hat'; sing four songs with the big band: 'Somethin' Stupid', 'Beyond The Sea', and 'Mack The Knife' from Robbie Williams' 'Swing When You're Winning' album, and Jamiroquai's version of 'I'm In The Mood For Love'; perform two solos with the saxophone ensemble; and sing 'You've Got A Friend In Me' from Toy Story with the wind band (with my 15-year-old Woody and Buzz dolls as props).

 The time spent at Huddersfield had been absolutely incredible, full of musical experiences everywhere.
-After 3 years of singing in choirs, quartets and solo in front of bands, my voice had developed into an adaptable and strong instrument, capable of high, sustained pitches in 'head voice' and resonant, projected notes in 'chest voice'.
+After three years of singing in choirs, quartets, and solos in front of bands, my voice had developed into an adaptable and strong instrument, capable of high, sustained pitches in 'head voice' and resonant, projected notes in 'chest voice'.

 The sheer intensity and richness of activities at Huddersfield was never surpassed.
-I took a year out, visiting Australia, then went to Bristol university to study a Masters in composition.
-I joined the big band there but again, since I was a post-grad not doing anything performance related, I was shunned to the back when it came to saxophone.
+I took a year out, visiting Australia, then went to Bristol University to study a Masters in music composition.
+I joined the big band there but again, since I was a post-grad not doing anything music performance-related, I was shunned to the back when it came to saxophone.
 I had the opportunity to sing Sinatra's 'Lady Is A Tramp' but the social aspect wasn't particularly friendly so I left the band after the first term.
-I also wrote and recorded a harmonic composition with 8-part harmony, using my voice, for my final portfolio of the Masters.
+I also wrote and recorded a harmonic music composition with 8-part harmony, using my voice, for my final portfolio of the Masters.